Scheduled MonumentsWalesOffa's Dyke: Chirk Park Section extending NE from the Lake

 What is Offa's Dyke: Chirk Park Section extending NE from the Lake?

-Offa's Dyke: Chirk Park Section extending NE from the Lake is a linear earthwork forming part of the extensive eighth-century frontier work constructed between the Kingdom of Mercia and Wales.
+Offa's Dyke: Chirk Park Section extending NE from the Lake is a linear earthwork monument forming part of the eighth-century frontier dyke constructed under the direction of King Offa of Mercia.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE135.

 What period does Offa's Dyke: Chirk Park Section extending NE from the Lake date from?

 Offa's Dyke: Chirk Park Section extending NE from the Lake dates from the early medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Offa's Dyke: Chirk Park Section extending NE from the Lake?